samanyougarg/hanuman/README.md

 You'll also need to copy or create the _config.yml file just like in this repository.
 Similarly, you'll need to have a navigation.yml and author.yml in your _data directory.

+#### Deploying to Github Pages
+Run `bundle exec jekyll serve` inside your cloned repository.
+Push the contents of the resulting _site to your Github Pages repository.

 ### 3. Jekyll Remote Theme
 1. Create or update your Gemfile with the following -